 Ahh, you guys, the Sub-Zero, Wolf, and Cove trip Brian and I went on last week was so incredible!
 It was the first press trip I took Brian on and we loved representing Pure Joy Home together.
 We had no idea what to expect and were completely blown away by Madison, Wisconsin and the Sub-Zero, Wolf, and Cove family and impeccable hospitality.

-The next day we learned all about the family-owned and operated company and products.
-We had a tour of the Sub-Zero, Wolf, and Cove museum and got to see the very first refrigerator built by founder Westye F. Bakke in 1945 and a progression of the products throughout the decades, pretty neat!
+Then the next day we learned all about the family-owned and operated company and products.
+First, we had a tour of the Sub-Zero, Wolf, and Cove museum and got to see the very first refrigerator built by founder Westye F. Bakke in 1945 and a progression of the products throughout the decades.
+Pretty neat!

 We were introduced to their full range of products.
 The one I was most impressed with was the Wolf convection steam oven!
 You can choose the cooking mode combining steam and convection that’s ideal for your dish, and the oven’s unique digital technology adjusts all the details of cooking.
 Bake bread, roast prime rib, even bring leftovers back to steamy, flavorful life.
 I didn’t think I needed one, but you bet this will be in our new kitchen!

-We went back to Harvest Haven after our time at the facilities for another delicious meal and a hands on demo of the appliances from Chef Joel.
+Then, we went back to Harvest Haven after our time at the facilities.
+We geared up for another delicious meal and a hands on demo of the appliances from Chef Joel.
 At this point I knew I would be rolling onto the plane from Wisconsin, the food was just TOO GOOD.
-We also went on a tour of the garden which was so inspiring, and delicious.
+At this time we also went on a tour of the garden which was so inspiring, and delicious.

-Fun fact, the Sub-Zero, Wolf, and Coveteam grow their own romaine lettuce as a test food item for their refrigerators.
+Fun fact, the Sub-Zero, Wolf, and Cove team grow their own romaine lettuce as a test food for their refrigerators.
 They compare how the lettuce performs in their refrigeration systems versus their competitors.
 Chef Joel whipped out a fresh head of romaine from … MID-JULY!!
 It was in perfect condition thanks to the air purification system found in Sub-Zero refrigerators.

-We finished off with another delicious meal, mingled with the other bloggers and Sub-Zero, Wolf, and Cove team members until it was time to go back to the hotel.
-It was truly such a lovely experience that opened our eyes to the value of a company like Sub-Zero, Wolf, and Cove, one that is deeply rooted in its family heritage and committed to maintaining the highest standard of quality in the industry.
+Lastly, we finished off with another delicious meal.
+Then mingled with the other bloggers and Sub-Zero, Wolf, and Cove team members until it was time to go back to the hotel.
+It was truly such a lovely experience that opened our eyes to the value of a company like Sub-Zero, Wolf, and Cove.
+One that is deeply rooted in its family heritage and committed to maintaining the highest standard of quality in the industry.